-If you have any of the Chase Ultimate Rewards cards that allow point transfers to partners (such as the Sapphire Reserve, Sapphire Preferred, or Ink Business Preferred) or if you earn points through Bilt Rewards (which also offers 1 to 1 transfers to Hyatt), we recommend getting to know the World of Hyatt program.
+If you have any Chase Ultimate Rewards cards that allow point transfers to partners, or if you earn points through Bilt, which also offers 1-to-1 transfers to Hyatt, there is still plenty of value remaining in World of Hyatt, despite the recent downturn.
+We recommend getting to know the program.

-This guide has been fully updated for 2025 to include current brands, pricing, and policy info.
+This guide has been fully updated for 2026 to include current brands, pricing, award charts, and policy info.

 World of Hyatt Award charts